 Tennessee is sandwiched between two major active seismic regions, the New Madrid Seismic Zone along the Western border of the state and the East Tennessee Seismic Zone in the East.
 According to studies presented by the United States Geological Survey, the New Madrid Fault can generate quakes with a magnitude of up to 7 to 8.

 Earthquakes are normal in Tennessee, hence why we should be prepared to be shaken up from time to time.
 Still, sources say that when compared to the West coast, Tennessee is a lot less susceptible to major quakes that have the potential to cause widespread damage.

 Cover your head and neck with your arms and hands to prevent flying objects from hitting you.
 If possible, hold onto a nearby sturdy surface, such as the leg of a chair or table.
 This will help you not only regain your balance but also hopefully shield you from objects that are falling off the shelves.
-Once the shaking stops, expect aftershocks.
-Find more earthquake preparedness tips on our guide!

 Natural disaster resources for Tennessee

-Now that you know what disasters Tennessee is up against, you’re better able to gauge what the risk is in your area.
+Now that you know what disasters every part of Tennessee is up against, you’re better able to gauge what the risk is in your area.
 The following tips are helpful for taking the next steps.